thotheod/thotheod.github.io/_posts/2023-10-17-appsvc-lza.markdown

 The Azure App Service landing zone accelerator is an open-source collection of architectural guidance and reference implementation to accelerate deployment of Azure App Service at scale.
 Latest release [v1.0.2](https://github.com/Azure/appservice-landing-zone-accelerator/releases/tag/v1.0.2) covers two different scenarios.

 ## Scenario 1: Multi-tenant App Service Secure Baseline
  This reference architecture shows how to run a web application workload on Azure App Service Plan in a secure configuration.
-This secure baseline follow [Defence in Depth](https://learn.microsoft.com/en-us/shows/azure-videos/defense-in-depth-security-in-azure) approach to protect App Service workload against cloud vulnerabilities along with additional Well-Architected Framework pillars to enable a resilient solution.
+This secure baseline follow [Defense in Depth](https://learn.microsoft.com/shows/azure-videos/defense-in-depth-security-in-azure) approach to protect App Service workload against cloud vulnerabilities along with additional Well-Architected Framework pillars to enable a resilient solution.

  The main characteristics of this scenario are:
 - Use web apps with VNet Integration and private endpoint.
 No public IP to the web apps.
 - Use app service deployment slots for enabling Blue-Green Deployment scenarios
 - Secure all subnets with [Network Security Groups(NSG)](https://learn.microsoft.com/azure/container-apps/firewall-integration#nsg-allow-rules)
-- Control egress traffic with [Azure Firewall](https://learn.microsoft.com/en-us/azure/container-apps/user-defined-routes).
+- Control egress traffic with [Azure Firewall](https://learn.microsoft.com//azure/container-apps/user-defined-routes).
 The benefits of such a setup are numerous; to name some:
   - **Data protection / data exfiltration prevention**: You can prevent malware or malicious software within your environment from communicating with external command and control servers.
-This can help in identifying and stopping cyber threats before they cause significant damag)
+This can help in identifying and stopping cyber threats before they cause significant damage)
   - **Compliance**: regulatory frameworks, such as GDPR, HIPAA, and PCI DSS, require organizations to have controls in place to monitor and restrict outbound traffic
   - **Access Control**: Egress control allows you to specify which applications and services can access external resources, reducing the attack surface and limiting the potential for exposure to vulnerabilities in those applications)
   - **Visibility and Monitoring**: Azure Firewall provides the ability to log and analyze outbound traffic.
 This visibility is essential for detecting suspicious activities, security incidents, and compliance auditing.